July 10, 2019

 In today’s fierce environment, a company must perform the delicate balance of deeply knowing its true brand essence while also having an acute awareness of its competitors.
 Though a focus on consumers and having self-awareness of your company is most important, tipping the scale too far in one direction or the other will have negative consequences.
 You should know who your competition is, but you cannot become too myopic in your focus on them.

 The prevalence of data today across all areas can both help and hurt you, depending on how it’s used.
 Like fire, it can help cook your food, but it can also set fire to your home.
 So, while data can help you make strategic business decisions, it can also overwhelm you to the point of analysis paralysis or make you so focused that you’re missing other important elements.

 Companies are often guilty of looking at data for a specific purpose, but not looking at it holistically and seeing the other points that are interwoven with the data.
 It can also create fire drills.
 Many a marketer has heard the call for, “Why are sales down here?
 Figure out why!” and off they run to focus on something else.
 Data is important to know what’s occurring, but you can easily overdo it.
 There is a delicate balance.
-It is important to not only sit back in an office and analyze data, but you also need to leave the office and get out and talk with your customers.
+It is important not only to sit back in an office and analyze data, but also to leave the office and talk with your customers.